 The bulk of the money that a charter school makes comes from the public funds of their state.
 The school may also receive grants, subsidies, and access to various federal programs.
 In terms of profit, the executives overseeing charter schools receive a portion of money per student enrolled.
 Note that your charter school must abide by state laws which can dictate whether your business can legally be for-profit or if it must be a non-profit, although the latter can still yield substantial income.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your charter school is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your charter school is sued.
 There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements

 Certain state permits and licenses may be needed to operate a charter school business.
 Learn more about licensing requirements in your state by visiting SBA’s reference to state licenses and permits.

 Most businesses are required to collect sales tax on the goods or services they provide.
 To learn more about how sales tax will affect your business, read our article, Sales Tax for Small Businesses.

 For information about local licenses and permits: